rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 2. Make API calls from both localhost, and the SharePoint deployed folder
 3. Have Routing working in your build folder without the need for an http server

-The end goal of this project was simply to be able to focus on building the React app that could leverage SharePoint List data - without having to deal with some of the out of the box traditional SharePoint development features that can be a bit of a hinderance.
+The project's aim was to focus on building a React app that leveraged SharePoint List data, avoiding traditional SharePoint development complexities.
 The end result for our team was being able to more rapidly iterate and deploy solutions - and ultimately being able to focus more on our clients needs.

 There is probably additional work or possible improvements that could be made - such as converting to TypeScript, Dockerizing, integrating with other automations on a CI/CD tool.
 You might even include a suite of domain specific tests against SharePoint List data.
 Feel free to make pull requests or raise issues on the repo.
 I hope this guide has helped - it turned out to be quite useful for some of my work projects.